-- (1) The Company paid aggregate insurance premiums of approximately \$38,000 for three universal life insurance policies of Mr. Chopra in each of 2000, 1999, and 1998.
+- (1) The Company paid aggregate insurance premiums of approximately \$38,000 for three universal life insurance policies of Mr. Chopra in each of 2001, 2000, and 1999.
 Mr. Chopra or his estate is obligated to repay to the Company all amounts paid by it on behalf of Mr. Chopra upon the death or termination of employment of Mr. Chopra.
-The value of such benefit is not susceptible to precise determination. - (2) Consists of gain on exercise of non-qualified stock options. - (3) This table does not include options granted by OSI Medical, Inc., of which the Company is a majority stockholder.
+The value of such benefit is not susceptible to precise determination. - (2) This does not include options granted by OSI Fibercomm, Inc., a wholly-owned subsidiary of the Company.
+As compensation for services as Chief Executive officer of OSI Fibercomm, Inc., on April 18, 2001, OSI Fibercomm, Inc. granted to this person 300,000 5-year options to purchase common stock of OSI Fibercomm, Inc. at a price of \$0.22 per share.
+These options vest in three installments: 25% on the first anniversary of the grant date, 25% on the second anniversary, and the balance on the third anniversary, conditioned upon continued service to the company.
+There presently exists no public market for the stock of OSI Fibercomm, Inc. - (3) This table does not include options granted by OSI Medical, Inc., of which the Company is a majority stockholder.
 As compensation for services as a director of that company, on February 1, 1999, OSI Medical, Inc. granted to this person 7,500 10-year options to purchase common stock of OSI Medical, Inc. at a price of \$1.35 per share, and on January 28, 2000, granted an additional 7,500 options at an exercise price of \$1.50 per share.
 These options vest in five equal installments on the first through the fifth anniversaries of the grant date, conditioned upon continued service to the company.
 In the event of termination of such service, the options expire 90 days thereafter.
-1,500 options vested on February 1, 2000.
-There presently exists no public market for the stock of OSI Medical, Inc.
+There presently exists no public market for the stock of OSI Medical, Inc. - (4) This does not include options granted by OSI Fibercomm, Inc., a wholly-owned subsidiary of the Company.
+As compensation for services as Chief Financial Officer of OSI Fibercomm, Inc., on April 18, 2001, OSI Fibercomm, Inc. granted to this person 150,000 5-year options to purchase common stock of OSI Fibercomm, Inc. at a price of \$0.20 per share.
+These options vest in three installments: 25% on the first anniversary of the grant date, 25% on the second anniversary, and the balance on the third anniversary, conditioned upon continued service to the company.
+There presently exists no public market for the stock of OSI Fibercomm, Inc. - (5) This does not include options granted by OSI Fibercomm, Inc., a wholly-owned subsidiary of the Company.
+As compensation for services to OSI Fibercomm, Inc., on April 18, 2001, OSI Fibercomm, Inc. granted to this person 20,000 5-year options to purchase common stock of OSI Fibercomm, Inc. at a price of \$0.20 per share.
+These options vest in three installments: 25% on the first anniversary of the grant date, 25% on the second anniversary, and the balance on the third anniversary, conditioned upon continued service to the company.
+There presently exists no public market for the stock of OSI Fibercomm, Inc.